JB-26/website-portfolio/src/blog/2021-06-01-disconnecting-benefits.md

 For one, I feel much more relaxed.
 I haven't thought about work at all!
 My mental health has greatly improved since I turned off notifications from the work applications and I can focus on enjoying my holiday in peace without worrying about notifications from work appearing.

 Secondly, I'm able to focus on my interests and hobbies in peace and quiet.
-Without having the thought of work
+Without having the thought of work lingering in my head.

+I feel as if I've been able to fully switch off and fully enjoy my holiday.

+And with the ongoing pandemic, turning off is more important than ever before.

+So next time you're on holiday - maybe you should try switching off fully from work.

+Thanks for reading! 👍